-- Although it is possible to process internal APIs using Apigee Edge Public Cloud, the reduced latency and efficiency you can achieve with hybrid makes processing internal APIs with hybrid an attractive option.
+- Although it is possible to process internal APIs using Apigee, the reduced latency and efficiency you can achieve with hybrid makes processing internal APIs with hybrid an attractive option.
 Part of this efficiency is achieved because your API gateway runs on-premises, in close proximity to your backend services.
-Also, if you are on Apigee Edge Public Cloud, you can increase your adoption of Apigee by processing internal APIs through hybrid.
-If you are using Edge Microgateway, you can expand your API adoption because hybrid overcomes key limitations of Edge Microgateway.
+Also, if you are on Apigee, you can increase your adoption of Apigee by processing internal APIs through hybrid.

 - Greater control

 - Many enterprises are embarking on a hybrid strategy.
 The ability to manage API runtimes deployed in private data centers is a key requirement for large enterprises.
-Currently, the hybrid runtime plane can be deployed to GCP or in your own data center.
+Currently, the hybrid runtime plane can be deployed to Google Cloud or in your own data center.